santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 st <- format(Sys.time(), "%Y-%m-%d")

 ```
-####Loading data
+#### Importing the data to R

-Next, we import the data files that contain the mapping outputs from Cellranger.
+Next, we import the data files that contain the mapping outputs from Cell Ranger.
 There are three folders, from the three samples which were sequenced.
 Each folder contains the list of genes, the cell barcodes, and the count matrix showing the number of transcripts.

-Since the we used 10X sequencing, we import this into R using the specific 10X import function.
+Since the data was generated with 10X sequencing, we import this into R using the specific 10X import function.

 ```R